Guernsey has two property markets: the Open Market and the Local Market.

 Subject to Immigration clearance, the householder of an Open Market Part A home is able to accommodate both their immediate and extended family.
 A Local Market householder is able to accommodate their immediate family only.
 A useful illustration of immediate and extended family is available here.

 If you are moving to Guernsey having qualified for immigration clearance (as explained above), you are able to apply for your spouse or partner, and children under the age of 18, to live in Guernsey with you under your immigration clearance.
 Please however note that should you wish for any other members of your family to move to the Island to live with you, unless they are British Citizens or Irish passport holders, they will require immigration clearance in their own right to live in Guernsey.
-Please get in touch for further information.

 What is the Open Market?